iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 #### 1-D EXAMPLE, ONE NEURON

-In the non-convex problem with only one neuron, there are two local minima:
+In the non-convex problem with only one neuron, there are exactly two local minima.

-{% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/oned1.png" class="img-fluid" %}
+{% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/oneneuron.png" class="img-fluid" %}

+<p class="legend">Plot of the output of a ReLU Network with one neuron, one for each of the parameter's local minima.
+The parameter on the left can be formulated as a solution of a convex problem with one convex neuron using the activation matrix \((\begin{smallmatrix} \czero & 0 \\ 0 & \cone\end{smallmatrix})\), and \((\begin{smallmatrix} \cone & 0 \\ 0 & \czero \end{smallmatrix})\) for the right output.</p>

-As seen in the previous section, each local minimum can be found exactly by solving the convex problem with a subset of all possible activations, that is  $$(\begin{smallmatrix} \czero & 0 \\ 0 & \cone\end{smallmatrix})$$ on the left and $$(\begin{smallmatrix} \cone & 0 \\ 0 & \czero \end{smallmatrix})$$ on the right.
+As seen in the previous section, each local minimum can be found exactly by solving the convex problem with a subset of all possible activations, that is   on the left and  on the right.
 Here we cannot say that the convex problem (that considers only one pattern) is equivalent to the non-convex one because the global minimum of the non-convex cannot be achieved in the convex problem.
 However, once we reach a local minimum in the non-convex gradient descent, then it can be described as a convex problem, by considering one pattern or the other.

 #### 1-D EXAMPLE, TWO NEURONS

-{% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/oned2.png" class="img-fluid" %}
+{% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/twoneuron.png" class="img-fluid" %}

 <p class="legend"> The non-convex problem initialized at random and optimized with gradient descent will have three possible local minima (if there is some regularization, otherwise there's an infinite number of them).
 Either we initialize a neuron for each activation and it will reach the global optima (<b>left</b>), or two of them will end up in the same pattern (<b>right</b>), activating the same data point.</p>